jayaseyyadri/Practice-repository-all-concepts/README.md

 # second-repository

-      A simple Js Quiz using basic HTML & CSS
+      A simple Js Quiz using basic HTML & CSS & JS